 After recently graduating from Western State Colorado University with degrees in Environmental Studies and Sociology, Eric made the drive to the last frontier with only the necessary gear and his dog.
 Working out of the Upper Inlet office in Anchorage, Eric is part of Cook Inletkeeper’s Clean Energy Program, where he works to unite residents in standing up to protect salmon from harmful development proposals and legislation.
 If Eric is not in the office, you can bet he is out fly fishing, riding his bike, chasing powder on his skis, or exploring the 49th state.

-Rachel trains citizens to monitor local waterbodies, oversees a new initiative to gauge bacteria levels on Homer’s public beaches, and helps local citizens identify well-water and related concerns.
-She is also spearheading Inletkeeper’s work on clean boating and clean harbors certifications.
-Prior to joining Inletkeeper, Rachel worked for the International Pacific Halibut Commission.
+Rachel oversees Inletkeeper's clean boating and clean harbors efforts, working with boaters and harbormasters around Alaska on waste management and pollution prevention efforts.
+She also spearheads our Safe Drinking Water and Electronics Recycling programs, and coordinated the last five years of the Citizens' Environmental Monitoring Program.
+When she first moved to Homer in 2008, Rachel worked for the International Pacific Halibut Commission.
 Originally from Maine, Rachel moved to Alaska in 2005 to complete her MS degree at University of Alaska, Fairbanks in Wildlife Biology.
-She also holds a BA in Biology & Spanish from Mount Holyoke College, and worked as a field biologist before returning to school.
+She also holds a BA in Biology & Spanish from Mount Holyoke College.

 Sue leads Inletkeeper’s efforts to elevate the importance of salmon stream protection in the face of rapid climate change.
 Sue joined Inletkeeper in Summer 2000, and has considerable experience in water chemistry, water quality monitoring, and macroinvertebrate assessment.
 Before joining Inletkeeper, Sue worked for the Xerces Society as Project Director for the Aquatic Invertebrate Monitoring Program and for Earthwatch, as Project Coordinator in the Life Sciences Department of Field Operations.
 Sue holds a B.S. in Zoology from Duke University and an M.S. in Fisheries Science from Oregon State University.